 - To another educational agency or institution, where a student is enrolled and/or receiving services, while also enrolled or receiving services at Anoka Technical College.

-- Upon request, Anoka Technical College also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.
+- To officials of another school in which a student seeks or intends to enroll.

-- To the public, Anoka Technical College has the authority to release information classified as directory information.
+- To the public, Anoka Technical College has the authority to release information classified as directory information without authorization unless a restriction has been placed.
 Directory information includes the following:

 - Major field of study